According to the Insurance Council of Australia (ICA), the damage bill from declared natural catastrophes is about $255 million this year so far.

-Budget Direct and Westpac were the other two winners when it came to Outstanding Value for Contents Insurance.
+Budget Direct and the Westpac Group (Westpac, St. George, BankSA and Bank of Melbourne) were the other two winners when it came to Outstanding Value for Contents Insurance.
 Canstar Research found both offered affordable insurance with a wide range of features.
 Budget Direct also took out a second award for Home and Contents insurance as seen below.
-Westpac offered premiums almost 30% lower than the market average and favourable policy terms with new for old replacement cover for contents in the open air as standard.
+The Westpac Group offered premiums almost 30% lower than the market average and favourable policy terms with new for old replacement cover for contents in the open air as standard.
 It also included credit card theft, home office equipment and visitor belongings’ cover.
-Another plus was Westpac’s cover of motors for up to 15 years.
+Another plus was cover of motors for up to 15 years.

 Outstanding value for home and contents insurance